About Usher syndrome type 2

 QR-421a is an experimental medicine that we are developing to treat the vision loss in patients with Usher syndrome or RP due to mutations in a specific part of the USH2A gene, called exon 13.
 A first clinical study, STELLAR, is ongoing.
 For more information about the program please visit this page since we will post regular updates here first.
 If you have any other questions please read the FAQ or contact us through the contact form.

 We teamed up with the Foundation Fighting Blindness (FFB) to develop QR-421a for Ushers syndrome.
 In the partnership the foundation supports the trial financially and provides knowledge and knowhow on the disease, including through the learnings from the “RUSH2A” natural history study FFB is conducting.
 Learn more about the Foundation Fighting Blindness and read our press release.

 What is QR-421a?

 QR-421a is an experimental medicine that is designed to treat RP associated with Usher syndrome type 2 caused by mutations in exon 13 of the USH2A gene.
 By restoring functional usherin protein expression, QR-421a aims to treat the underlying cause of RP associated with the disease.
-QR-421a has shown promising results in the laboratory but has not been tested in humans yet.
+QR-421a has shown promising results in the laboratory and is currently being tested in humans.

 When and where will QR-421a be tested?